 The Test Security and Fairness policies are designed to give every student a standardized, fair, and equitable opportunity to demonstrate college readiness and to prevent anyone from gaining an unfair advantage on SAT tests.

-Announcing New Security Measures
+Recent Security Measures

 When you register to take the SAT or SAT Subject Tests, you acknowledge that you have read, understand, and will comply with these Test Security and Fairness policies.